alifirhas/cmdk-revision/src/503-519/515-Future-fragments.md

 "Like?
 So, you are not sure?"
 Roy asked.

 "Yes, Trag'Oul, she is hiding in a gap between Sanctuary and Purgatory.
 This gap seems to have been created by her.
 Unless she wants to, no one can get there.
 Then Over the years, she has rarely appeared in the world, and she has been hiding very well!"
-Mephisto said with some hatred "This guy claims to be the guardian of the Sanctuary, when Inarius and Lilith created the In the world of Sanctuary, the Sanctuary was hidden from the high-level heaven and the Hell of Flames.
+Mephisto said with some hatred "This guy claims to be the guardian of the Sanctuary, when Inarius and Lilith created the In the world of Sanctuary, the Sanctuary was hidden from the High Heaven and the Hell of Flames.
 After Lilith and Inarius turned against each other and were exiled, Sanctuary was almost exposed to heaven and hell, but Trag'Oul actually took action at this time, wrapped her body around the world of Sanctuary, and continued to hide it!
 So much so that by the time we discovered the existence of Sanctuary, the world had existed for a long time..."

 "...Well, it was mentioned in Rathma's book that Trag'Oul is a long dragon formed by connecting stars.
 Will the Star Soul Titan also incarnate in this shape?"
 Roy asked thoughtfully.